asmogo/nws/README.md

 - A list of Nostr relays that the exit node is connected to.
 - The Nostr private key of the exit node.

-The exit node utilizes the private key and relay list to generate an [nprofile](https://nostr-nips.com/nip-19), which gets printed to the console on startup.
+The exit node utilizes the private key and relay list to generate an [nprofile](https://nostr-nips.com/nip-19), which is printed in the console on startup.

 ## Overview

-NWS main components:
+### NWS main components:

-1. **Entry Node**: It forwards tcp packets to the exit node using a SOCKS proxy and creates encrypted events for the public key of the exit node.
+1. **Entry node**: It forwards tcp packets to the exit node using a SOCKS proxy and creates encrypted events for the public key of the exit node.
-2. **Exit Node**: It is a TCP reverse proxy that listens for incoming Nostr subscriptions and forwards the payload to the designated backend service.
+2. **Exit node**: It is a TCP reverse proxy that listens for incoming Nostr subscriptions and forwards the payload to the designated backend service.

 <img src="nws.png" width="900"/>

 ## Quickstart

 Running NWS using Docker is recommended.
 For instructions on running NWS on your local machine, refer to the [Build from source](#build-from-source) section.
+__
 ### Using Docker Compose

 To set up using Docker Compose, run the following command: